McGarrett And Danno Opening Steve's Restaurant In 'Hawaii Five-0' Season 8

 There are big things to look forward to in Hawaii Five-0 Season 8.
 The CBS series is set to introduce several new characters including an adorable furry friend.
 In addition to that, it looks like Steve McGarrett (Alex O’Loughlin) and Danny Williams (Scott Caan) will be teaming up for something completely new.
 The partners are finally going to open up a restaurant together this September.

 The whole idea of putting up a restaurant has been teased in the seventh season.
-In the episode “E Malama Pono”, Danny Williams finally confessed to Steve McGarrett that he is considering the possibility of leaving Five-0 so he could open his own restaurant.
+In the episode “E Malama Pono,” Danny Williams finally confessed to Steve McGarrett that he is considering the possibility of leaving Five-0 so he could open his own restaurant.
 Interestingly, the plan could finally come to fruition in Hawaii Five-0 Season 8.

 Showrunner Peter Lenkov has revealed to TV Line that the upcoming season will deal with “people’s legacies and what they leave behind.”
 The executive producer added that Steve McGarrett and Danny Williams will be working on a “side project which is a lot of fun for them to be doing” in Hawaii Five-0 Season 8.